kdgdkd/seXtouch/README.md

 ## Installation & Setup

+0. Load the bin templates for Layers A and B into the X-touch mini with the X-TOUCH Editor.
 1. Ensure you have [MIDImod](https://github.com/kdgdkd/MIDImod) set up and working.
 2. Copy the seXtouch JSON file into the `rules` directory used by MIDImod.
 3. Configure seXtouch's `device_alias` in the JSON files to match the MIDI port names of your clock source and your desired output.